 Provided you’ve got hardware decent enough to run it, we’d say that Street Fighter V is one of the hottest fighting franchises you can pick up.
-With ±1,000 daily online players, it’s a great venue for the competitive gamer that delivers exciting battle mechanics for endless fighting fun!
+With ±1,000 daily online players, it’s a great venue for the competitive gamer.
+It delivers exciting battle mechanics for endless fighting fun!
+It’s also got some of our favorite DLC characters!

 Some of the Favorite DLC Characters

-We won’t get into the hot topic of using FM (Fight Money) or real currency to purchase new stages or characters in Street Fighter V (although getting the Season Pass on discount is probably the most convenient option).
+We won’t get into the hot topic of using FM (Fight Money) or real currency to purchase new stages or characters in Street Fighter V. (Getting the Arcade Edition is probably the most convenient option).
 But we will talk about some of the coolest DLC characters that are current fan favorites!

 In Street Fighter V, Urien wears his business attire as his primary outfit with minor changes.
-If the player holds specific buttons as a match is about to begin, Urien will incinerate his clothes and fight in his loincloth as in Street Fighter III.
+A button combination just before a match makes him incinerate his clothes and fight in his loincloth.
+This is obviously a shout-out to Street Fighter III fans.

-Urien screams phrases such as “crush”, “destroy” and “kill” during most of his special attacks, which – along with their names – highlight his violent and destructive nature.
+Urien screams phrases such as “crush”, “destroy” and “kill” during most of his special attacks.
+The names of those special attacks also highlight his violent, destructive nature.

-Urien’s basic fighting style is possibly based on the ancient Greek Olympic discipline of Pankration and in Street Fighter V, he maintains his moves from the Street Fighter III games and gains more moves at his disposal.
+Urien’s basic fighting style is possibly based on the ancient Greek Olympic discipline of Pankration.
+In Street Fighter V, he maintains his moves from the Street Fighter III games and gains more moves at his disposal.
 His Metallic Sphere is faster to execute and charge to make more damage.
-His V-Skill is the Metallic Aura where it appears as the enhanced version of his Chariot Tackle where he glows in a purple light during execution.
-His Super Art, Aegis Reflector is his V-Trigger which makes it a combo extender to make more damage and also to deflect projectiles with ease.
+Urien’s V-Skill is the Metallic Aura where it appears as the enhanced version of his Chariot Tackle where he glows in a purple light during execution.
+His Super Art, Aegis Reflector is his V-Trigger which makes it a combo extender to deal more damage.
+It has the added benefit of deflecting projectiles rather easily.
 His Critical Art is the Dominant Crush in which he unleashes a powerful Temporal Thunder and crushes his opponent by punching on the ground, creating a devastating red violet thunder blast.

 With a little practice, you will indeed be ending your opponents quickly with Urien!